 Romeo and Juliet

-When the now-famous "star-crossed lovers" of two feuding families meet, forbidden love ensues.
+When two young members of feuding families meet, forbidden love ensues.
 (138 mins.)

 “ Romeo and Juliet is a 1968 British-Italian cinematic adaptation of the William Shakespeare play of the same name.